Myths and Facts

 The issue so widely discussed is the phrase “proclaimed the colony of South Australia”.
 Variations of this phrase appeared in the diaries and letters of different colonists from 1837, was taken up by the newspapers of the day and has permeated most historical and media publications ever since.
 And it is very wrong.

 Governor Hindmarsh didn’t ‘proclaim the colony’- that had already been done by the British Government in London through two pieces of legislation in 1834 and 1836.

 So, what did happen at Glenelg on 28 December 1836?

-At around 1.30pm Captain John Hindmarsh landed from the 8th ship to bring official emigrants to South Australia, the Buffalo, and was taken to a tent where he produced the official documents appointing him Governor of the new colony.
-After giving his oath of allegiance to the King, other members of the Council were sworn in and the official business of the day was finished.
-That was it, done.
+At around 1.30pm Captain John Hindmarsh landed from the 9th ship to bring official emigrants to South Australia, the Buffalo, and was taken to a tent where he produced the official documents appointing him Governor of the new colony.
+After swearing his oath of allegiance to the King, other members of the Council were sworn in, and the official business of the day was finished.

-However, to give the crowd that had gathered near the tent a sense of occasion, Hindmarsh went out to them and read the first of many declarations that he would make as head of the new Government.
+However, to give the crowd that had gathered near the tent a sense of occasion, Hindmarsh and his Council assembled outside and George Stevenson read the declaration he had written during the voyage to South Australia.
 That declaration, or ‘proclamation’, announced the establishment of the Government, told the colonists that they had to obey British law and stated that the Aboriginal population now had the protection of the law as British subjects.